asadsalman/docker-tutorial/README.md

 ```
 And you should see "hello world" printed on the screen.

-## Networked application in Docker
+## Networking demo in Docker

 In order to have our Docker containers talking to each other, we are going to create a user-defined bridge network in Docker.
 While containers can communicate over the default bridge network in Docker, the bridge does not provide container name to IP address resolution.
-This name resolution is useful to have because, while writing your distributed application, you can make a peer list of hostnames once and use it between different runs of your system without having to update it, as long as you're using the same container names between runs.
+This name resolution is useful because, while writing your distributed application, you can make a peer list of hostnames once and use it between different runs of your system without having to update it, as long as you're using the same container names between runs.

 To start off, we list the existing Docker networks using:
 ```